vitessio/website/content/en/docs/user-guides/server-configuration.md

 ### Base Configuration

-Starting with Vitess 4.0, `mysqlctl` will auto-detect the version and flavor of MySQL you are using, and automatically include a known best configuration file in `config/mycnf/*`.
+Starting with Vitess 4.0, `mysqlctl` will auto-detect the version and flavor of MySQL you are using, and automatically-include a base configuration file in `config/mycnf/*`.

 Auto-dection works by searching for `mysqld` in the `$PATH`, as well as in the environment variable `$VT_MYSQL_ROOT`.
 If auto-detection fails, `mysqlctl` will apply version detection based on the `$MYSQL_FLAVOR` environment variable.
 Auto-detection will always take precedence over `$MYSQL_FLAVOR`.

 ### Specifying Additional Configuration

-The goal of the automatically-included configuration is to configure only the required `mysqld` settings for Vitess to operate correctly.
-It does not configure settings such as `innodb_buffer_pool_size` or `innodb_log_file_size`, which will depend on your available system resources.
+The automatically-included base configuration makes only the required settings changes for Vitess to operate correctly.
+It is recommended to configure InnoDB settings such as `innodb_buffer_pool_size` and `innodb_log_file_size` according to your available system resources.

+`mysqlctl` **will not** read configuration files from common locations such as `/etc/my.cnf` or `/etc/mysql/my.cnf`.
 To include a custom `my.cnf` file as part of the initialization of tablets, set the `$EXTRA_MY_CNF` environment variable to a list of colon-separated files.
 Each file must be an absolute path.
-The program `mysqlctl` **will not** read MySQL configuration files from common locations such as `/etc/my.cnf` or `/etc/mysql/my.cnf`.

 In Kubernetes, you can use a ConfigMap to overwrite the entire `$VTROOT/config/mycnf` directory with your custom versions, rather than baking them into a custom container image.